pavinane/expressJs_tutorial/READ.md

  so we need to be able to track the req and know where they are comming from one common usage of session is to manage user authenticatoin session are created the server by generating an object with a session Id

  - npm i express-session

+# passport js

+- It can be used for (signin with google or facebook) like that way. passport take care mapping the user was logging in  with the session Id